Professional/Short course Supervision Training for Music Therapists

 Introduction

-• Demonstrate a robust critical reflexivity in their own supervision practice
+• demonstrate a robust critical reflexivity in their own supervision practice.

-• Demonstrate a detailed understanding of a range of supervision approaches used when supervising creative therapy practitioners
+• demonstrate a detailed understanding of a range of supervision approaches used when supervising creative therapy practitioners.

-• Critically engage with current research and practice around creative arts supervision
+• critically engage with current research and practice around creative arts supervision.

-• Demonstrate a critical engagement with the complex nature of supervision involving music therapy students on placement
+• demonstrate a critical engagement with the complex nature of supervision involving music therapy students on placement.

-• Critically evaluate the boundaries and limitations of the student's own supervision
+• critically evaluate the boundaries and limitations of the student's own supervision.

-• Demonstrate detailed awareness and implementation of ethical standards and conduct when using supervisory approaches consistent with the ethical guidelines of the British Association of Music Therapists (BAMT) and the HCPC
+• demonstrate detailed awareness and implementation of ethical standards and conduct when using supervisory approaches consistent with the ethical guidelines of the British Association of Music Therapists (BAMT) and the HCPC.

 Entry requirements

-You are required to have a PGDip or Masters degree in Music Therapy from one of the seven recognised UK training institutions plus registration as an arts therapist with HCPC with current access to practice.
+You are required to have a PGDip or Masters degree in Music Therapy from one of the recognised UK training institutions plus registration as an arts therapist with HCPC with current access to practice.

 Careers / Further study

-This (option) module can contribute towards:
+This (option) module can contribute towards the Masters in Professional Development.

 Structure